codeclown/yea/README.md

 # supreme-ajax

-> AJAX library for those who like immutability.
+> Browser AJAX library for those who like immutability.

 ## Principles